magento/knowledge-base/src/troubleshooting/general/cron-tasks-lock-tasks-from-other-groups.md

 ## Cause

-Previously, in Adobe Commerce on our cloud architecture environment, the Jenkins server was used to run cron jobs.
+Previously, in Adobe Commerce for cloud environment, the Jenkins server was used to run cron jobs.
 Jenkins will only run one instance of a job at a time; consequently, there will only be one `bin/magento cron:run` process running at a time.

 ## Solution